 Unfortunately, the above workflow separates the WordPress post from the underlying R script.
-Changing one part requires manually changing the other, which is particularly tedious for images.
+Changing one part requires manually changing the other.
 The ability to have the raw code (posted on Github) and the WordPress post from a single source of truth (the R Markdown script) is a game-changer!
-Best of all, it’s easy to set up, as we’ll see below.
+Best of all, it's easy to set up, as we'll see below.

 This project uses time series analysis and forecasting techniques to explore crime data during the COVID-19 pandemic, while also considering the weather.